 Hotel Pelita is at the corner of Jalan Ahmad Yani and the road to Waitabula.
 It is centrally and noisy, expensive and since many years still under construction.
 Phone: 038721104.

 Waikabubak - Private Accommodation - Yuli (Yuliana Leda Tara) speaks English and French.
-She lives with her family in the traditional Marapu village of Tarung.
-If you want to stay there, you must make your reservations a long time before.
-Phone: 082236216297 and email: email@example.com.
+She lived with her family in the traditional Marapu village of Tarung.
+Unfortunately the village has been completely burnt down on 7 October 2017.
+For current information phone: 082236216297 and email: firstname.lastname@example.org.

 The Southwest of Sumba

-Waihura - Joni Homestay is situated at the final end of the road.
+Waihura - Joni (Johnny) Homestay is situated at the final end of the road.
 He has opened in 2015.
 He started with one beach bungalow with 2 simple rooms, 2 other will follow.
 It is located in the fishing village, directly on the beach of Wanokaka.
 The terrace offers a great view of waves, the sea and the work of the fishermen.
-Everything is very simple but the cleanest thing I saw for a long time.
+Everything is very simple with a common bathroom.
 Good food and the friendliness of the family fascinated me.
-Joni also arranges boats with which one can be brought to otherwise inaccessible beaches.
+Joni also arranges horses for beach excursions and boats with which you can be brought to otherwise inaccessible beaches.
 Phone: 082144278120.

 Rua - Ama Homestay has 5 simple rooms with common bathrooms.
 It is on the right side of the pier, a few meters away from the shore.
 The owner family is very friendly and they make great meals.
 Phone: 82237429826 or 81237750720 or email@example.com.

 Next to this, a Hotel complex was built, which should be also operated by the Ama's.
 This project was financed from slush funds of the chief of the district government.
-After his temporary detention, the project stopped.
+After his temporary detention, the property was sold to private.

 Watukaka Resort – opened in July 2016 small stylish individual extremely high-priced resort.
-Immersed in nature, great views of the nearby cliffs, demanding concept, something to hang out, look yourself if it suits for you and your wallet: website.
+Immersed in nature and totally isolated it provides great views of the nearby cliffs.
+The French owners have a demanding concept, something to hang out, nothing for active people... look yourself if it suits for you and your wallet: Website.

 Mambang - in this tiny fishing village you can only stay in a private home.
 At Pasola people want to stay here and wade over to the neighbouring Weetana Pasola place…

-Pero - Mercy Home Stay (former: Stori Homestay).
-Stori has moved, now it is called Mercy and is located on the beach road.
-Everything is new, very well maintained, and clean.
+Pero - Mercy (Merzy) Homestay.
+The owners of Stori Homestay have moved, now their place is called Mercy and is located on the beach road.
+Everything is new, very well maintained and clean.
 It is an oasis in the otherwise rather rugged village.
 There are several shared bathrooms, common areas, a prayer room, karaoke room, and a beautiful watered garden.
-It is run by a lovely Bugis family.
+It is run by a lovely and attentive Bugis family.
 They make a super tasty food!
-It is a place for surfers, kite surfers, and a good starting point for visiting the villages along the coast.
-Phone: 081337557272 or 081337803613 and Email: email@example.com.
+It is a place for surfers and a good starting point for visiting the villages along the coast.
+Phone: 081337557272 or 081337803613 and Email: firstname.lastname@example.org.

 Wainyapu - here you will find a nice private accommodation in a traditional house of the extended family of Thomas.
 He can pick you up in Bondokodi.
 Phone: 081236122423.